pwFoo/H.php/README.md

 <a id="request"></a>
 ## Request
-H.php comes with a minimal Request Object that does just enough, lets walk through its methods.
+H.php comes with a minimal Request Object that does just enough, lets walk through its methods and properties.

 ### get( $key, $def=NULL )
 This method returns GET Request parameter value for `$key`.